 How to Make the Balsamic BBQ Sauce

-This sauce is the bee’s knees, and the recipe makes a double batch so you’ll have a little extra for serving or adding to your proteins.
+This sauce is the bee’s knees, and the recipe makes a double batch so you’ll have a little extra for serving or adding to your proteins like my baked bbq chicken meatballs or bbq ground beef and green beans.
 That said, you could add some honey and a tablespoon or two of balsamic vinegar instead if you wanted to skip the sauce.
 You could also use your choice of BBQ sauce like I used for my crispy cast iron brussels sprouts recipe.

 But make the sauce.